 Modify default resources: You can change the default resource schedule and specify any resource schedules under the current project, as the default resource schedule.
 The change in the default resource scheduling will influence all jobs.
 Please perform this action with caution.

 New resource scheduling: You can add a new resource scheduling group.
-For detailed operations, refer to “New Resource Scheduling” in the next section.
+For detailed operations, see "New Resource Scheduling" in the next section.

 - Classic network: IP addresses are allocated in a unified manner by Alibaba Cloud, featuring easy configuration and convenient use.
 This network type is suitable for users who require high ease-of-use of operations and need to use ECS quickly ;